patrickbwarren/transam-triton/README.md

 default serial port (`/dev/ttyS0`).
 This is not necessary if just compiling `.tri` codes with `trimcc -o`.

+#### Notes

+The 'Y' function is vectored through RAM at 1473 so to change the vector change the locations at 1474/5.

+Printer speed is controlled by the pair of bytes at 1402/3.

 ### Triton emulator

 Robin Stuart has written a superb [Triton